wenjianhao/Deep-Koopman-learning-of-nonlinear-time-varying-systems/README.md

 - *Numpy, Pytorch, Casadi,*

 __The goal of this project__ <br />
-- *Design the Optimal Control for Time-varying systems*
+- *Design the Optimal Controller for Nonlinear Time-varying systems*

 __Current Method__<br />
 - *Machine Learning and Koopman Operator*<br />